- Settlement agreement (employment exit agreement) according to Dutch Law

 Settlement agreement solicitors: negotiations and legal advice on termination agreement for expats

 Some employers will be prepared to pay more than just the statutory severance payment in case of a settlement agreement.
 This may vary depending on the individual circumstances of the case.
 Outplacement costs may be deducted from the transition compensation.

-A termination agreement can contain the following information:
+A termination agreement and/or a social plan can contain the following information: